 Did you learn something interesting during WMA 2018?
 Were your perspectives changed?
 All museum professionals need to listen, learn, and lead the way—how did your WMA 2018 experience changed your methods of engagement with colleagues and communities?
 Write about it in a blog post and share your thoughts with the Western museum community!
 Writing is a great way to develop your communications skills, while sharing your thoughts and getting your name out there.

 Remember that list of takeaways you developed during the Annual Meeting?
 Review it and determine your next steps.
 Check in on your goals—did you achieve everything you intended at the conference?
 Why or why not?
 Consider sharing that feedback in the 2018 Annual Meeting survey.

 Fill Out the Attendee Survey

-While you’re listening and learning in Edmonton, think about how you can be leading the conversation in Tacoma in 2018.
+While you’re listening and learning in Tacoma, think about how you can be leading the conversation in Boise in 2019.
 Think about what challenges traditions, introduces innovations, refines best practices, illustrates rewarding connections, and expands on professional horizons.

 Connect with Contacts